codebyaz/git-delivery-sample/README.md

-# git-delivery-sample
+# Git and GitHub delivery sample

-Main commands and procedure to deliver code using Git and GitHub.
+## Main commands and procedure to deliver code using Git and GitHub.